 - Detection of flows and cracks in heavy machinery.
 Heavy machinery parts are placed between a radioactive source and photographic film and radiations which pass through the part are allowed to produce their effects upon the photographic film.
 On developing the film the flaws and cracks will be elected because through these regions the absorption will be smaller than through other regions.

 - Radio-isotopes can be used as gauges.
-The rate of flow of a fluid through a pipe which is dug beneath the surface of the earth can be measured from the rate of radioactive shown by it if a source is mixed with a smaller quantity of a radioactive isotope.
+The rate of flow of a fluid through a pipe that is dug beneath the surface of the earth can be measured from the rate of radioactive shown by it if a source is mixed with a smaller quantity of a radioactive isotope.

 - Also, the leakage of fluid from the pipes can be detected if it is mixed a smaller quantity of radioisotopes at the source from where it is pumped in the pipes.

 Uses of radioisotopes in agriculture